Guardians vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Kansas City Royals and Bobby Witt Jr. hit the field at Kauffman Stadium against Andres Gimenez and the Cleveland Guardians on Wednesday.
+Shane Bieber starts for the Cleveland Guardians on Thursday at Kauffman Stadium against Maikel Garcia and the Kansas City Royals.
+First pitch is at 2:10 PM ET for the final game of a three-game series.

-The Guardians are -125 moneyline favorites in this matchup with the Royals (+105).
-The total for the game is set at 9 runs.
+The Guardians are the favorite in this one, at -160, while the underdog Royals have +135 odds to play spoiler.
+The contest's over/under is set at 9 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.